AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/FaradayLaw.md

 ### ● Part II: Energy Conservation Preliminary Setup

-1. In Capstone, go to the next page.
-On the left side, click on the calculator.
+1. Measure resistance of both the induction wand itself and the resistor itself.
     - With the coil ***outside*** of the magnetic field, use an ohmmeter to:
-      - Measure the resistance of the coil in the induction wand. *Why must the coil be out of the field of the horseshoe magnet when measuring resistance?*
+      - Measure the resistance $R$ of the coil in the induction wand. *Why must the coil be out of the field of the horseshoe magnet when measuring resistance?*
-      - Verify the resistance of the $4.7\,\Omega$ resistor.
+      - Verify the resistance $r$ of the $\sim 4.5-5\,\Omega$ resistor.
-    - Enter the accurate resistance values in the calculator and click accept.
+    - In Capstone, go to the next page.
+On the left side, click on the calculator.
+Update the resistance values in the calculator to be accurate to your setup and click accept.
 Finally click the calculator to close it.
 Before you start any additional trials, click the calculator to make sure the resistor values are correct and have not reverted to the default values.

 2. Change the setup to match {numref}`fig-resistor-overall-setup`.
     - Remove the magnet pole plates.
 (ASK FOR ASSISTANCE AS NEEDED) Move the magnets as close to each other as possible, making sure that you leave enough space for the coil to move through the gap.